konrad-g/ten/README.md

 ## To automatically format code
 `npm run format-code`

-## Style and scripts imports
-Put all imports you want to use in `gulpfile.js`.
-Then simply run `gulp dev` or `gulp prod`.
-In development mode you will get all your imports as separate entries so they will be easy to debug.
-In production mode all your imports will be put together and minified to single .js and .css file so that they are as small as possible and fast to load.

 ## The best way to develop
 Open two terminal windows, in one, start development server with:
 `npm run start`